-In this article we take an in depth look at litter boxes that come with a grate.
-This includes grates that are moulded into the design as well as wire grates and screens that are fitted over the top.
-We ask, are litter boxes with grates any good and do litter boxes with grates help stop the litter and poops going everywhere.
-We see if the claims they are sold under really live up to reality and talk about how they will affect your bunnies behaviour should you choose to use one, as you will see this may not be as you expect.
-We always put our bunnies first here on bunnyproof so this article will mostly talk about what's best for your bunny rather than what's convenient for you.
+In this article we take an in-depth look at litter boxes that come with a grate.
+This includes grates molded into the design and wire grates and screens fitted over the top.
+We ask, are litter boxes with grates any good and do litter boxes with grates help stop the litter and poop going everywhere.
+We see if the claims they are sold under really live up to reality and talk about how they will affect your bunnies behavior should you choose to use one, as you will see this may not be as you expect.
+We always put our bunnies first here on bunny proof so this article will mostly talk about what is best for your bunny rather than what is convenient for you.

 So how do these claims stand up?
-We will take a look below, point by point.
+We will look below, point by point.

-Undoubtedly collecting the poops and stopping you bunny digging about in the litter will stop poops and litter being spread outside the box however, there may be some unintended consequences on your bunniesnlitter training habits that need to be understood.
+Undoubtedly collecting the poops and stopping you bunny digging about in the litter will stop poops and litter being spread outside the box however, there may be some unintended consequences on your bunnies litter training habits that need to be understood.

-- All rabbits will drop poops around their cage to mark it as their own.
+- All rabbits will drop poop around their cage to mark it as their own.
 This is not a failure to be litter trained.
-It is very important for your rabbit to identify the cage as their property so that when they leave the cage for the bigger world of your house, they will distinguish the family's area from their own and avoid marking it.
-The trick to getting the rabbit to keep their poops in the cage is to give them ownership of their cage. -
+It is especially important for your rabbit to identify the cage as their property so that when they leave the cage for the bigger world of your house, they will distinguish the family's area from their own and avoid marking it.
+The trick to getting the rabbit to keep their poop in the cage is to give them ownership of their cage. -

 This would seem to say that It's likely if your bunny doesn't like their litter box, they may start to poop or worse pee around their litter box or decide to choose to start a new toilet corner.
-This unwanted behaviour can be very hard to stop when it starts and may even set your litter training back to square one.
+This unwanted behavior can be extremely hard to stop when it starts and may even set your litter training back to square one.

 Probably the best thing you can do to stop your bunny from coming into contact with toilet mess is simply to make sure that you clean it out regularly.
 The Santiago rabbit society gives the following advice on this subject and how regularly you should clean their tray out.